csapoadam/adamsfusions/docs/_posts/2022-08-30-freemonads.markdown

 console.log(runnerWithInterpreter(computationX, interpretAsValue)) // 2
 {% endhighlight %}

-This will work, assuming that we augment the definition of *Suspend*, to include a *getF()* function, which predictably will return the function itself stored in the Suspend object.Notice that since the interpreter function function returns a monad, we can now flatmap that function onto the result.
+This will work, assuming that we augment the definition of *Suspend*, to include a *getF()* function, which predictably will return the function itself stored in the Suspend object.Notice that since the interpreter function returns a monad, we can now flatmap that function onto the result.

 On the other hand, notice that in the case of this runner function, at no point did we invoke anything specific to the *Mul*, *Div* and *Add* objects.
 Based on this, we could generalize the solution and implement it as part of the *Suspend* and *Pure* data types themselves!
 Formally, the function we need to define is called *foldMap*, since we want to combine all of the operations (fold) into a single result, while transforming the intermediate results (map).